Dhruvarora13/CodingQues/README.md

 8. Write a code in java to print the Subarray of the given Array and Also print the total no. of subarray Formed?     --Printsubarray.java

 9. Write a code in java to fing Total rain water Trapped?    --TrapingRainWater.java
-10. Write a code in java
+10. Write the code in Java to Print the Spiral Matrix from a 4x4 Matrix?      -- SpiralMatrix.java